 If you’re already subscribed to the Creative Cloud services for Lightroom or Photoshop, (Starting at just $9.99/month), then you already have access to a fantastic portfolio and storage service.
 With the Portfolio platform you can create a gallery of your best work and store up to 2GB worth of images.

-Smugmug is one of the most trusted names out there in the photo storage business.
+SmugMug is one of the most trusted names out there in terms of photo storage options.
 They not only offer you an incredible amount of storage, but through Smugmug you can also create your own personalized website, portfolio, and ecommerce portal.

 Now owned and curated by SmugMug, you can be sure your photos will be safe and secure on flickr for as long as you need them!
 You can get an account for free, but that is limited to only 1,000 photos, and you’ll have to deal with ads around the site.
 With a $49.99 per year Pro Account, you get unlimited storage along, absolutely no ads, and much more!

-Dropbox is one of my favorite online storage services for it’s absolutely easy to use system on nearly any device you can think of.
+Dropbox is one of my favorite photo storage options because of its absolutely easy to use system on nearly any device you can think of.
 It is pretty well known in our industry as well as countless others, and since you can start with a free account giving you 2GB of storage (expandable by sharing), it’s pretty useful for nearly any purpose.

 You can upgrade to a Plus account for 1TB or storage for just $9.99 per month.